guitarpicva/PicoKeyer/README.md

 Pico Keyer is a simple Morse code keyer project to demonstrate how to use a GPIO on the RPi Pico microcontroller to key a radio or code practice oscillator.
 GPIO voltage when turned ON is +3.3V.
+This GPIO voltage can be used to drive a transistor keying circuit.
+See ELECTRONICS.md for more information.

-The "build" folder has been included with the binary .uf2 file for evaluation convenience.
+The "build" folder has been included with the binary .uf2 file for evaluation convenience and for use with the RPi Pico ONLY.
 The ".vscode" folder is also included for those who wish to build the project in VS Code themselves.

+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+To build for the Seeed XIAO RP2040 device #define XIAO2040 at the top of keyer.cpp.
+This uses pin 6 for UART TX, pin 7 for UART RX and pin 8 for GPIO KEYER !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 The Pico's onboard LED is keyed to demonstrate the keyed letter and punctuation and prosigns.
 See alphabet.h for the full list